 - Location: Georgia

-Plate Surrender in GeorgiaCompare Car Insurance Rates in 3 Easy Steps
+Plate Surrender in GeorgiaCompare Car Insurance Rates in 3 Steps

 Georgia’s Department of Revenue (DOR) does not require surrendering license plates.
 This applies to title transfers and moves out of the state.
 For more detailed information, keep reading below.

-After establishing residency in the Peach State, you have 30 days to register your car with the DOR and obtain Georgia license plates. while you do not have to surrender you old plates to the DOR, you may have to surrender them to your former state.
+After establishing residency in the Peach State, register your car with the DOR and obtain Georgia license plates. while you do not have to surrender you old plates to the DOR, you may have to surrender them to your former state.
 If unsure, contact your former state's DMV.